alstat/Yunir.jl/docs/src/man/text_alignment.md

 At times, especially when working with books, the input texts are long enough that it becomes computationally expensive to do the alignment directly.
 A simple solution is to partition the input texts into parts and do the alignment, pairing the texts by permutation.
-For example, in the KITAB's text reuse use case the books are partition into "milestone" which is indicated by a prefix `ms` in the texts.
+For example, in the KITAB's text reuse use case the books are partitioned into "milestone" which is indicated by a prefix `ms` in the texts.
 To mimick this, we'll add `ms` into the `shamela0012129` and `shamela0023790` as follows:
 ```@repl abc